p2pcommons/specs/module.md

 relative path MAY be included.

-`p2pcommons.authors` (specific to `p2pcommons.type: content`) MUST be a unique array of strings containing non-versioned Dat archive keys.
+`p2pcommons.authors` (specific to `p2pcommons.type: content`) MUST be an array of unique strings containing non-versioned Dat archive keys.
 These Dat archive keys SHOULD each refer to a valid module of `p2pcommons.type: profile` (see also [Verification](#verification)).

-`p2pcommons.parents` (specific to `p2pcommons.type: content`) MUST be a unique array of strings containing versioned Dat archive keys.
+`p2pcommons.parents` (specific to `p2pcommons.type: content`) MUST be an array of unique strings containing versioned Dat archive keys.
 These versioned Dat archive keys SHOULD each refer to a valid module of `p2pcommons.type: content` and MUST NOT contain this module's own Dat archive key.
 <!-- it is RECOMMENDED to only allow verified parents? -->

-`p2pcommons.follows` (specific to `p2pcommons.type: profile`) MUST be a unique array of strings containing Dat archive keys and MAY be versioned (freeze follow).
+`p2pcommons.follows` (specific to `p2pcommons.type: profile`) MUST be an array of unique strings containing Dat archive keys and MAY be versioned (freeze follow).
 These Dat archive keys SHOULD each refer to a valid module of `type: profile` and MUST NOT contain this module's own Dat archive key.

-`p2pcommons.contents` (specific to `p2pcommons.type: profile`) MUST be a unique array of strings containing Dat archive keys that SHOULD be versioned but MAY be non-versioned (public drafts).
+`p2pcommons.contents` (specific to `p2pcommons.type: profile`) MUST be an array of unique strings containing Dat archive keys that SHOULD be versioned but MAY be non-versioned (public drafts).
 These Dat archive keys SHOULD each refer to a valid module of `p2pcommons.type: content`.